Step 1: Define the idea

 When you have a number of members interested in your products and services, you will need to undertake a feasibility study.
 A feasibility study precedes a business plan and will help you determine the viability of your co-operative.
 It should be a consolidation of answers to questions you have asked along the journey, but should answer one key question: will your co-operative be financially viable?

 Federal, state and local government agencies offer grants and other assistance for new businesses.
 It is worth investigating agencies in your area or relevant to your area to find what help may be available.
-This could be either links to small business agencies or perhaps a single link to the Advice and Resources tab that shows a whole range of funding or advice options – for example, Launch Vic or even the NAB grants and Small Giants.

 - How many members are expected to join?